 Simple Healthy Food Swaps That Support Energy After 60

-Eating well after 60 doesn’t require a complete overhaul of your diet.
+Eating well after 60 does not require a complete overhaul of your diet.
 In many cases, small, thoughtful substitutions make a bigger difference than strict rules or eliminations.

-Healthy food swaps work because they respect familiar habits while quietly improving digestion, blood sugar stability, and overall energy.
+Healthy food swaps work because they respect familiar habits while quietly supporting digestion, blood sugar stability, and overall energy.

 Why Food Swaps Matter More After 60

-As we age, digestion slows, insulin sensitivity changes, and recovery from heavy or highly processed meals takes longer.
-Foods that once felt neutral may now lead to sluggishness, bloating, or energy dips.
+As we age, digestion can slow, insulin sensitivity may shift, and recovery from heavy or highly processed meals often takes longer.
+Foods that once felt neutral may now lead to sluggishness, bloating, or noticeable energy dips.

 Harvard Health notes that dietary patterns emphasizing whole, minimally processed foods are associated with better metabolic health over time.